 What She Doesn’t Know

-A flirtatious on-line relationship plunges Rita Brooks into the heart of New Orleans Mardi Gras, where no one is what they seem, and evil is only a whisper away.
+A psychologist with intimacy issues, a man with secrets, and murder amid the madness of New Orleans Mardi Gras…where no one is what they seem, and evil is only a whisper away.

 Read an Excerpt

 Dr. Rita Brooks was thinking about falling in love.
 Considering it, the way one would consider buying a car or a house; the pros and cons, risks, comfort levels.
 It had been a long time since she’d let herself entertain such a thought.
 That the man in question lived 1500 miles away in New Orleans actually made things easier.
 That they’d never met wasn’t important.